-Most of PWRs use the uranium fuel, which is in the form of uranium dioxide.
+Most PWRs use uranium fuel, which is in the form of uranium dioxide.
 Uranium dioxide is a black semiconducting solid with very low thermal conductivity.
-On the other hand the uranium dioxide has very high melting point and has well known behavior.
-The UO2 is pressed into pellets, these pellets are then sintered into the solid cylinder (with a height, and diameter of about 1 centimeter, the height being greater than the diameter).
+On the other hand, uranium dioxide has a very high melting point and has well-known behavior.
+The UO2 is pressed into pellets, which are then sintered into the solid cylinder (with a height and diameter of about 1 centimeter, the height being greater than the diameter).
 The dimensions of the fuel pellets and other components of the fuel assembly are precisely controlled to ensure consistency in the characteristics of the fuel.
-These pellets are then loaded and encapsulated within a fuel rod (a metallic cladding tube), which is made of zirconium alloys due to its very low absorption cross-section (unlike the stainless steel).
+These pellets are then loaded and encapsulated within a fuel rod (a metallic cladding tube), made of zirconium alloys due to its very low absorption cross-section (unlike stainless steel).

 The surface of the tube, which covers the pellets, is called fuel cladding.
-Fuel rods are base element of a fuel assembly.
+Fuel rods are the base element of a fuel assembly.
 Fuel rods have the purpose of containing fission products, ensuring mechanical support for the pellets, and allowing the heat removal to the coolant fluid of the heat generated by nuclear reactions.
-Typical fuel rod, has a length of some 4 m, with a diameter of around 1 cm.
+A typical fuel rod has a length of some 4 m, with a diameter of around 1 cm.
 An 1100 MWe (3300 MWth) nuclear core may contain 157 fuel assemblies composed of over 45,000 fuel rods and some 15 million fuel pellets.

 Temperature Profile – Fuel Pellets

 See also: Thermal Conduction of Uranium Dioxide